geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 By focussing on creating a central public list of events, PlaceCal means there is no longer any need for expensive and siloed institutional contracts.
 This allows everyone to quite literally be “on the same page” rather than duplicating this work across each social prescribing organisation.

-{{ include image.html description="Alasdair at work using PlaceCal" url="/assets/images/blog/brief-intro-placecal/5.jpg" }}
+{{<image-with-caption "5.jpg" "Alasdair at work using PlaceCal" "Alasdair at work using PlaceCal">}}

 ### Secretaries can work with other venues in the area to share the work of asset mapping